Falsettos: AIDS epidemic

-While Falsettos never explicitly mentions the words HIV or AIDS, the disease plays a major role in the second half of the musical.
-Whizzer first hand suffers from the disease and ultimately loses his life to it.
-Examples of implicit references to the virus include "Something that kills/Something infectious/Something that spreads from one man to another" and "something so bad that words have lost their meaning".
-The first half of the musical takes place in 1979, before the start of the epidemic, and the second half takes place in 1981, the year the epidemic began.
-This historical development results in the first act being primarily a comedy, but the second being mostly a tragedy, so that an audience member is likely to "enter laughing and exit crying".
-In 1981, the disease was not understood by the medical community and was eventually called GRID (Gay-related immune deficiency) by The New York Times in May 1982.
-Lapine has described the AIDS epidemic as "a time frame in our past that has somewhat been forgotten ... we had lost a lot of people to HIV. ...
-We really need to keep that history alive.'"
+While Falsettos never explicitly names HIV or AIDS, the disease plays a major role in the second half of the musical, with Whizzer suffering from the disease and ultimately losing his life to it.
+Examples of implicit references to the virus include "Something that kills/Something infectious/Something that spreads from one man to another" and "Something so bad that words have lost their meaning".
+The first half of the musical takes place in 1979, before the start of the epidemic, and the second half takes place in 1981, the year the epidemic began, leading to a tone shift from primarily comedy to tragedy.
+Lapine has described the AIDS epidemic as "a time frame in our past that has somewhat been forgotten."

-Finn wanted to convey the tragedy of AIDS accurately in Falsettoland and thought, "I can't have AIDS be peripheral in the show, and I don't know that I could write about AIDS head-on because the horror is too real and I don't want to trivialize it."
-Finn later described Falsettos as a "catharsis for people who've been going through the AIDS epidemic as well as for people not going through it", hoping that the show would allow people who had only read about the epidemic to empathize with people who had lived through it first-hand.
+Finn said about Falsettoland: "I can't have AIDS be peripheral in the show, and I don't know that I could write about AIDS head-on because the horror is too real and I don't want to trivialize it."
+Finn later described Falsettos as a "catharsis for people who've been going through the AIDS epidemic as well as for people not going through it," hoping that the show would allow the latter to empathize with people who had lived through it first-hand.
 The inclusion of lesbian characters Charlotte and Cordelia is a tribute to the lesbians who assisted gay men during the epidemic.
-Finn expressed that the inclusion of women in the story was paramount to the message of the show, explaining, "Gay men's lives have a lot of women in them.
-This is important to come into the conversation.
-They should not be ignored."
-The show also explores heterosexual Trina's perspective on Whizzer's illness in "Holding to the Ground", where she shows solidarity with him despite previously struggling to accept his relationship with Marvin.
+The show also explores Trina's perspective on Whizzer's illness in "Holding to the Ground", where she shows solidarity with him despite previously struggling to accept his relationship with Marvin.